Mad-Mods-Phoenix-Point/AssortedAdjustments/README.md

 ## Features (may not be complete)

+### UX
+* The global agenda tracker (or however you call it) now shows vehicle-related (travel and exploration times) AND excavation-related items.
+    * Added the functionality to focus on related site/activity when an item is clicked.
+    * Facilities under repair will also show.
+    * Once an excavation is done, a new secondary mission objective (to seize control of the site) is added.
+    * Optionally hide the ugly big buttons that show excavation times in vanilla.
+    * The context menu will show expected times behind the action too (Borrowed from Sheepy).

 ### UI
 * Smart base selection.
 Ever wondered why the bases menu didn't show the base your aircraft just arrived at as selected by default?
     * Before opening the bases gui the most relevant (that is the closest to your screen's center) base is prepared to be shown as default.
     * Also works when panning around freely and opening the menu while above a base
 * Research and Production points are shown in Info-Bar and the Manufacture/Research-Queues.
 To make a bit more sense of the required times.
 * The tooltip at recruitment zones in havens now show the personal abilities of the recruit (Adapted from Sheepy's "Recruit Info").
-* The global agenda tracker (or however you call it) now shows travel and exploration times of your aircraft.
-    * The context menu will show expected times behind the action too (Borrowed from Sheepy).
 * Extended information for bases.
     * Popup on activated Phoenix Bases will show healing and repair capabilities.
     * Added popup in base overview to show the accumulated healing/resources output, soldiers in treatment and vehicle details.